MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 msf5 > use auxiliary/scanner/http/tomcat_mgr_login
 msf5 auxiliary(scanner/http/tomcat_mgr_login) >
 ```
-Using 'show option' command we can see required options to set.
+Using the 'show option' command we can see the required options to set.

 ```
 msf5 auxiliary(scanner/http/tomcat_mgr_login) > set rhost 10.10.10.150